prasenforu/openshift-origin-aws/billing/README.md

 This installation based on scripts are written in bash, and utilize a few non-standard tools ```faq``` to interact with yaml and json files.
 Please ensure you have the following tools installed before running the install scripts:

+#### NOTE: As we are going to install infra host, make sure Infra host should have more CPU and MEM (Presto Pod takes 2 GB memory and 2 core CPU as minimium).
+Otherwise Pod will not start.

 ```
 LATEST_RELEASE=$(curl -s https://api.github.com/repos/jzelinskie/faq/releases | cat | head -n 10 | grep "tag_name" | cut -d\" -f4)
 curl -Lo /usr/local/bin/faq https://github.com/jzelinskie/faq/releases/download/$LATEST_RELEASE/faq-linux-amd64